 The sophomore program is the second year of the three-year sequence in social studies and the first year of study of United States history.
 This course will present an in-depth study of United States history from the nation's founding through the dawn of the twentieth century.
 The course will blend a chronological and thematic approach to American history.
 Units include the colonial period, the American Revolution, the New Republic, Nationalism and Sectionalism, the Civil War and Reconstruction, Native Americans, and Industrialization.
-See the "Indicators for Honors or Advanced Placement" on page 13.

 Prerequisite: Teacher recommendation and a final grade of "B-" or better in World History II.

-UNITED STATES HISTORY I 222 Full Year - College Prep Grade 10 5 Credits
+UNITED STATES HISTORY I 222 Full Year - College Prep

 The sophomore program is the second year of the three-year sequence in social studies and the first year of study of United States history.
 This course will present an in-depth study of United States history and government from the nation's founding through the dawn of the twentieth century.
 The course will blend a chronological and thematic approach to American history.
 Units include the colonial period, the American Revolution, the New Republic, Nationalism and Sectionalism, the Civil War and Reconstruction, Native Americans, and Industrialization.

-Prerequisite: Successful completion of World History II.
+Prerequisite: Successful completion of World History II